CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 Our function works when we pass a time in the morning like `"08:00"`.
 In this case, the function returns `"08:00 am"` as expected.
 However, at the moment `formatAs12HourClock("23:00")` returns `"23:00 am"`.
 We need to do something different when the time is after midday like "23:00"

-> 💡 We must do something different depending on some whether some condition is `true` or `false`.
+> 💡 The execution of task will only take place when some condition is `true`

 ```mermaid